 COBRA continuation coverage is a continuation of coverage under the Program when coverage would otherwise end because of a life event known as a "qualifying event."
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
-You, your Spouse of Record, and your Dependent Child(ren) could become qualified beneficiaries if coverage under the Program is lost because of the qualifying event.
+You, your Spouse (or for Retirees, your Spouse of Record), and your Dependent Child(ren) could become qualified beneficiaries if coverage under the Program is lost because of the qualifying event.
 Under the Program, qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.